wp-plugins/inline-tag-thing/readme.txt

 1. This is a screenshot of the tag entry box.

 == Installation ==
 1. Drop the plugin file into your wordpress plugins folder.
-The plugin expects to be installed in /wp-content/plugins/InlineTagThing/
+It will work either in a subfolder,  or in the base plugin directory.
 1. Enable the plugin.

+== Advanced Usage ==

+There are two advanced options.
+To change these options, you'll need to set a couple of flags in the plugin file.

+Changing $automagicEmbed to false will stop automagically including the inline tag adder at the end of your content,  which allows you to use the ITT_ShowWidget() template tag to display the inline tag adder in a location of your choosing.

+Changing $showExistingTags to true will add a dropdown list containing the tags which are currently in use which you can add by choosing a tag and clicking the + button.